Ohio State University: Other

-Ohio State is one of six universities – the University of Michigan, the University of Florida, Stanford University, UCLA and the University of California at Berkeley being the others – to have won national championships in all three major men's sports (baseball, basketball and football).
+Ohio State is one of six universities – the University of Michigan, the University of Florida, Stanford University, University of California, Los Angeles and the University of California, Berkeley being the others – to have won national championships in all three major men's sports (baseball, basketball and football).
 Ohio State is also one of only two universities to appear in the national championship games in both football and men's basketball in the same calendar year (the other being the University of Florida).
 Ohio State has also won national championships in wrestling, men's volleyball, men's swimming and diving, men's outdoor track and field, men's golf, men's gymnastics, men's fencing, women's rowing, co-ed fencing and multiple synchronized swimming championships.
 The Ohio State equestrian team has won eight Intercollegiate Horse Show Association national championships.

 Since the inception of the Athletic Director's Cup, Ohio State has finished in the top 25 each year, including top-six finishes in three of the last five years.
 During the 2005–2006 school year, Ohio State became the first Big Ten team to win conference championships in football, men's basketball and women's basketball.
 Ohio State repeated the feat during the 2006–2007 school year, winning solo championships in all three sports.
-In 2007, Sports Illustrated nicknamed Ohio State's athletic program as being "The Program" due to the unsurpassed facilities, an unparalleled number of men's and women's sports teams and their success, and the financial support of an impressive fan base.